DimitarChristoff/epik/README.md

 });
 ```

 However, this is more of a convenience than convention.
+Since it does not do type checking, it is difficult to pass what type of a value you are after in a string.
+In the example above, `edit` needs to be exactly the string `true`.
+For complex selectors and non-string data, you should use your own `.filter` methods.

-It won't allow you to do complex CSS-like selections as you cannot combine 'tag' with properties.
-This means you cannot do `permissions[edit][name=Bob]` as the context changes to the permissions property.
+It also won't allow you to do complex CSS-like selections as you cannot combine 'tag' with properties.
+This means you cannot do `permissions[edit][name=Bob]` as the search context changes to the permissions property.
 This kind of structure is possibly an anti-pattern anyway, try to keep your models flat and avoid nested objects where possible.

 ## Collection Sync